KathrynShea/movie_saga/README.md

 - [ ] Create a Junction Table for storing the genres associated with the movies

 ### Routes
-Feel free to make up your own.
 You may need others beyond these:

 - [ ] GET `/api/movies` -- Should return all tags
 - [ ] GET `/api/genres` -- Should return all images and the tags associated with each image (JOIN!)